cartesi/rollups-examples/echo/README.md

 This example shows how to interact through the Cartesi Rollups with a Simple Echo DApp written in Python that is running inside a Cartesi Machine.
 The goal of this example is to show how to send inputs to the DApp and check if they were processed.

-## Echo
+## Building the Environment

-To run the echo example, clone the repo as follows:
+To run the echo example, clone the repository as follows:

 ```shell
 $ git clone --recurse-submodules git@github.com:cartesi/rollups-examples.git
 ```

-Then, run a script to generate the binaries for the echo example:
+Then, build the backend for the echo example:

 ```shell
 $ cd rollups-examples/echo
 $ make -C server
 ```

-Start the containers:
+## Running the Environment

+In order to start the containers, simply run:

 ```shell
 $ docker-compose up
 ```

+_Note:_ If you decide to use [Docker Compose V2](https://docs.docker.com/compose/cli-command/), make sure you set the [compatibility flag](https://docs.docker.com/compose/cli-command-compatibility/) when executing the command (e.g., `docker compose --compatibility up`).

-Wait for the hardhat container to start and create the rollup onchain infrastructure:
+Wait for the hardhat container to start.
+Then, on another terminal window, create the Rollups onchain infrastructure:

 ```shell
 $ docker exec echo_hardhat_1 npx hardhat --network localhost rollups:create --export dapp.json
 ```

-You'll know this was created when this command shows you the following reply:
+After the creation of the infrastructure has been triggered, the following information should be displayed:

 ```shell
 Rollups Impl address: 0xa513E6E4b8f2a923D98304ec87F64353C4D5C853